rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 After studying Adafruit's IDE recommendations for Linux-based host systems, [thonny](https://thonny.org/) turned out to the best one to install on ARM64 Jetsons with its simplified learning-oriented design and easy MCU/CP.

-#### From the top: Basic USB serial console for interactive CircuitPython MCU coding
+#### Installs from the top: Basic USB serial console for interactive CircuitPython MCU coding

 - Install the native Ubuntu *screen* serial console application for standard USB-tty communications: